spirali/haydi/docs/source/cnfs.rst

     True  # There is bijection: a0 -> a1; a1 -> a0; b0 -> b1; b1 -> b0

-The bijection in the second case is correct, since each atom has an image from its parent ASet.
+The bijection in the second case is correct, since each atom has an image from its parent USet.

 .. note::

-   The name of an ASet serves only for the debugging purpose and has no impact on behavior.
-Creating two ASets with the same name still creates two disjoint sets of atoms with their own parents.
+   The name of an USet serves only for the debugging purpose and has no impact on behavior.
+Creating two USets with the same name still creates two disjoint sets of atoms with their own parents.